 Now you may hand out physical feedback forms or share a survey URL where attendees can take the survey.
 In both cases, it can be a lot of work for them, which can poorly affect the quality of feedback and participation rate.

-A great alternative to this is QR code surveys that can easily be printed on standees, tent cards, banners, presenter slides, etc. All that the attendees will have to do is scan the survey QR code using their phone cameras and they will be directed to the survey screen.
+A great alternative to this is QR code surveys that can easily be printed on standees, tent cards, banners, presenter slides, printed on cardboard boxes, etc. All that the attendees will have to do is scan the survey QR code using their phone cameras and they will be directed to the survey screen.

 Anonymous employee surveys are extremely important if you wish to get access to the most honest feedback.
 You would notice that some employees wouldn’t like being seen sharing feedback at the kiosk station on the premises.
 And email survey requests may get lost among other work-related emails.